rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 , or the [Cloud Monitoring CLI](/how-to/getting-started-with-rackspace-monitoring-cli).

-You can also set up alarms that send you email alerts based on thresholds that you define.
+You can also set up alarms that send email alerts to you that are based on thresholds that you define.
 An alert for disk space is set up by default for every instance.

 In addition, you can use Rackspace Intelligence to observe usage patterns for any unexpected changes in your environment.
 For more information, see [Getting